sunkusaarthak/Near-By/README.md

 1. Fork the Repo
 2. Download the Zip File
 3. Add the project to your Android Studio from the extracted Files
+4. Add your API key in the local.properties file in the name API_KEY
-4. Solve the Issue 😉
+5. Solve the Issue 😉
-5. Push the changes to your GitHub
+6. Push the changes to your GitHub
-6. Open the Pull Request
+7. Open the Pull Request